ashish6301/-AdventureWorks-DB-EDA-with-SQL-and-PowerBI/README.md

 # AdventureWorks-DB-EDA-with-SQL-and-PowerBI-

-Welcome to the AdventureWorks Database Analysis and Visualization project!

 ## Project Overview
 This project aims to provide insights and visualizations into the AdventureWorks database, which is a sample database provided by Microsoft for learning and testing purposes.